Chart Color Schemes

 Infrastructure

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 41 projects likely impacting the area.
-Notable projects include Delacombe Town Centre Stage 2 Expansion, Ballarat Link Road Stages 2 and 3, Winter Valley Rise Estate, and Alluvium Winter Valley Estate.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 41 projects that are expected to impact the area.
+Notable projects include Delacombe Town Centre Stage 2 Expansion, Winter Valley Rise Estate, Alluvium Winter Valley Estate, and Winterfield Estate.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.